anteprocess/Gurume/README.md

 # Gurume
 Food recipes searching application made with kotlin.
 I`m currently making this application as a prototype that can be used for other projects.
+This application is 85% developed

 # How to run this project:
 1. Clone development branch